 Currently, surgery is the only curative option for these patients; yet the majority of the tumours are inoperable at presentation.
 Inoperable patients are treated with stenting to keep the bile duct open and with chemotherapy.
 The combination of gemcitabine and cisplatin has shown promising results and has become standard treatment in some regions, but there is still a need for better treatments to increase overall survival and quality of life.

-Could PCI play a role in the treatment of bile duct cancer?
+PCI in the treatment of bile duct cancer

-Bile duct cancer is therefore chosen as the next indication for PCI, since there is a clear medical need for a better local treatment, access with light is easy by using already established treatment procedures and one of the most used cytotoxic agents, gemcitabine, is one of the drugs that is significantly enhanced by PCI in preclinical studies.
+Bile duct cancer has been chosen as there is a clear medical need for a better local treatment, access with light is easy by using already established treatment procedures and one of the most used cytotoxic agents, gemcitabine, is one of the drugs that is significantly enhanced by PCI in preclinical studies.

-The Proof of Concept study is planned to be an open-label, multi-centre Phase I/II study in up to 45 patients to assess the safety and efficacy of Amphinex induced PCI of gemcitabine, followed by systemic cisplatin/gemcitabine in patients with inoperable bile duct cancer.
-The study will consist of a dose escalation/phase I part to assess the tolerance of local bile duct treatment and a randomized double-arm phase II part.
-In phase II patients will be randomized to either a control arm (stenting alone followed by gemcitabine/cisplatin chemotherapy) or the PCI arm (stenting followed by Amphinex induced PCI treatment of gemcitabine followed by gemcitabine/cisplatin chemotherapy).
+The Proof of Concept study is an open-label, multi-centre Phase I/II study in up to 45 patients to assess the safety and efficacy of Amphinex induced PCI of gemcitabine, followed by systemic cisplatin/gemcitabine in patients with inoperable bile duct cancer.
+The study consists of a dose escalation/phase I part to assess the tolerance of local bile duct treatment and a randomized double-arm phase II part.
+In phase II patients are randomized to either a control arm (stenting alone followed by gemcitabine/cisplatin chemotherapy) or the PCI arm (stenting followed by Amphinex induced PCI treatment of gemcitabine followed by gemcitabine/cisplatin chemotherapy).
 The randomization ratio for this study is 2.5:1 in favor of the PCI arm.
-The Phase I primary objective will be to determine a tolerable dose for local bile duct treatment with Amphinex induced PCI of gemcitabine, while the Phase II primary objective will be to assess efficacy in terms of progression free survival.
+The Phase I primary objective is to determine a tolerable dose for local bile duct treatment with Amphinex induced PCI of gemcitabine, while the Phase II primary objective is to assess efficacy in terms of progression free survival.